What Is Email Spoofing?

 If an email message fails either of these processes or their alignment, it fails DMARC and will be rejected.
 Spoofed emails will likely be rejected since they won’t be from an authorized source.
 To implement DMARC, you might need the help of a managed I.T. services provider.

-4) Encrypt outgoing emails
+4) Encrypt Outgoing Emails

 Email encryption ensures that the content of emails remains confidential.
 In the case of a phishing scam, even if scammers manage to intercept email communication, the encrypted content remains unreadable to unauthorized individuals.
 These I.T. solutions protect sensitive information, such as login credentials, financial data, or customer details, from falling into the wrong hands.

-5) Use an anti-malware program
+5) Use an Anti-Malware Program

 Effective anti-malware programs provide real-time protection, continuously monitoring email communications and web browsing to identify potential phishing attempts.
 They use up-to-date threat intelligence and databases to recognize known phishing patterns, malicious URLs, or deceptive email content.
 By proactively blocking such threats, these I.T. solutions minimize the chances of employees being tricked by phishing emails and clicking on malicious links.

-Read Our Other Cybersecurity Training Guides
+Read Our Other Tech Support Guides

 – How to Spot Fake Links in Your Emails